Australia suffers its worst day of Covid-19 pandemic as anti-lockdown protests flare - KESQ

 The states of New South Wales (NSW) — home to Australia’s most populous city, Sydney — and Victoria reported a total of 886 infections Saturday, amid a raging outbreak of the Delta variant.

-NSW, which reported a record 825 locally transmitted cases, also had three coronavirus-related deaths.
+The state of NSW on Saturday reported a record 825 locally transmitted cases, and also had three coronavirus-related deaths.

-Speaking at a news conference Saturday, NSW Premier Gladys Berejiklian said “the Delta strain is like nothing Australia has seen before.”
+Speaking at a news conference, NSW Premier Gladys Berejiklian said “the Delta strain is like nothing Australia has seen before.”

 “Even in very strict and harsh lockdowns, the virus is spreading — and that is a fact,” she added.
 “So what we need to do is to protect ourselves and our loved ones by staying at home, and also by getting vaccinated.”